A couple years ago, I wrote a set of words that has been seen and shared by millions of people…

 Here is how it works, step by step:

-Print the PDF out immediately or save to your device to print later.
+Download and print the PDF by clicking here.
 It’s perfect for a frame or just to stick on the fridge – it’s up to you.

 Our first $100 went to Titin via Kiva in Tangerang, Indonesia, made on 13 January 2016, to improve access to sanitation and water sources for her family.